 Local online news sites connect communities with shared local news experiences.
 However, almost all online social networking experiences that people have with their friends and family online are about private life.
 We need to invest significantly in efforts that encourage people to connect locally based on common interests and issues, not just globally based on highly specialized interests.
 We don’t need to build any more echo chambers.

-3. Restore and Deepen Access to Representative Democracy and Governance Through New Laws and Online Public Hearings
+3. Restore and Deepen Access to Representative Democracy and Governance Through Edwards & Patterson laws and Online Public Hearings.

 Let’s embrace the ideal of government “of, by and for” the people.
 Let’s seize this Internet moment to build trust in our government through public interactions tied to decision-making as well as through transparency and the active dissemination of information.